ksmtesoler/unisubs/docs/teams-callbacks.rst

 Enterprise customers can register an http callback so that activity on their teams will fire an HTTP POST request.

-To register your Team to receive HTTP notfications get in contact with us, this process is done manually, there is no UI for this over the website at the moment.
-You can also contact us to inquire about any custom notifications.

-Pick a URL where you'd like to get notified.
-Each team can have their own URL, or a URL can be used amongst serveral teams (for example in a public / private team setup) We recomend the URL uses https for safer communication.
+To register your team to receive HTTP notifications, email us at enterprise@amara.org with the http endpoint/url where you'd like to get notified.
+Each team can have their own
+URL, or a single URL can be used for notifications from several teams.
+We recommend that the URL(s) use https for safer communication.

+You can also contact us to inquire about any custom notifications that are not listed in our general offering below.

 Notification Details
 ====================

-We can send notifications for various events, depending on what your team is interested in.
 Currently, we send the following notifications:

 Video notifications